ragtag/spin/README.md

 a small utily for enabling palm rejection on your ThinkPad Yoga 12.

 NOTE!
-This does not work with Wayland, as it switched to using libinput and the script depends on xinput
+This does not work with Wayland, as it switched to using libinput and the script depends on xinput NOTE!
+If you're running Ubuntu 16.04, you should look into using v0.3.0 of spin.

 ## installation